bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 February 15, 2014

-Distance: 8.6 km
+Distance: 8.6 km (5.3 mi)

-Cumulative Elevation Gain: 570 m
+Cumulative Elevation Gain: 570 m (1870 ft)

 When Sonny invited Dinah and me to snowshoe up Crowsnest Ridge, we readily agreed.
 He did the homework leaving us only to do the legwork.
 And there was no lack of that.
 The soft, deep snow would give us a good workout.

 Sonny laid out a solid route that took advantage of back roads, cutlines and the ridge.
-It began near a rest area (closed for winter) at the west end of Crowsnest Ridge, about 15 km west of Coleman on Hwy 3.
+It began near a rest area (closed for winter) at the west end of Crowsnest Ridge, about 15 km west of Coleman on Highway 3.
 We started up a short cutline that intersects a back road.
 This road parallels Crowsnest Ridge and runs north of the mountain, over Phillipps Pass.
-A service road branches from the back road and extends to the summit, which is home to a 274-foot microwave communications tower and its service buildings.
+A service road branches from the back road and extends to the summit, that is home to a 274-foot microwave communications tower and its service buildings.

 However, we didn't stick to the meandering road.
 Instead, we left it to follow a broad cutline that runs high above the pass.
 When the cutline crested, we turned right and started along a ridge leading to the summit.
 The first section of the ridge was the most enjoyable part of the route.
 Open and windswept, it provided great views while bearing only a thin layer of compact snow.
 Here snowshoeing was a breeze.
 But we abandoned the ridge when we encountered the service road.
-We couldn't resist its gentle grade, and it beat continuing along the ridge crest which had become rocky and undulating.
-Besides, the road was effort enough, especially later where the snow lay so soft that we punched in a deep trench as we approached the switchbacks below the summit.
+We couldn't resist its gentle grade, and it beat continuing along the ridge crest that had become rocky and undulating.
+Besides, the road was effort enough, especially where the snow lay so soft that we punched in a deep trench as we approached the switchbacks below the summit.

-The summit held man-made structures that were both an abomination and a blessing.
+The summit held structures that were both an abomination and a blessing.
 The tower and buildings robbed us of good panoramic views but protected us from a biting, freezing wind that would have otherwise driven us back down the mountain.
 I was impressed with the huge microwave tower, but I would have rather seen a little microwave oven: I ate a cold lunch.
 We spent nearly half an hour on top of Crowsnest Ridge before heading back down.

-It was our first snowshoe trip of the season and on our descent it had a greater impact on Sonny and me than on Dinah.
+It was our first snowshoe trip of the season, and on our descent, it had a greater impact on Sonny and me than on Dinah.
 As we tromped down our ascent tracks, Sonny and I were stricken with leg cramps.
 But the discomfort didn't deter us from discussing plans to return to Crowsnest Pass.
 There are still a few summits here that we haven't claimed.

 Sonny's Trip Report